2p4b/signal/guides/commands.md

 to the stream (`{Account, :account_id}`) producer to generated event(s)

 The `handle` callback accepts three arguements the
-- 1) The command being handled `%Deposite{}`
+- The command being handled `%Deposite{}`
-- 2) The results of the command execution if `execute` callback is defined or the pipline params
+- The results of the command execution if `execute` callback is defined or the pipline params
-- 3) The command Stream Aggregate `%Account{}`
+- The command Stream Aggregate `%Account{}`

-The `sync: true` option is used to specify if the command requires the most recent aggregate version
+The `sync: true` option is used to specify if the command requires the most recent Stream aggregate version. while `sync: false` will use the available stream aggregate version without any gaurantee all available stream events have been applied to the aggregate, this might be a desired option when the most recent aggregate state is not important in event creation and or performance is a priority